derickongeri/MISLAND/source/Introduction/general_information.rst

 ====================
 General Infortmation
 ====================
-Oss LDMS is an operational instrument relying on the international standards for reporting SDG 15.3.1 and technical approaches allowing the delivery of regular information on vegetation cover gain/loss to decision makers and environmental agencies at the first place.
+MISLAND-North Africa is an operational instrument relying on the international standards for reporting SDG 15.3.1 and technical approaches allowing the delivery of regular information on vegetation cover gain/loss to decision makers and environmental agencies at the first place.

 The core-service provides land degradation indicators for six North African Countries at two levels: